jimktrains/RexCarcer/README.md

 # Poirot

-FreeBSD Jail Manager and Cluster Manager
+FreeBSD Jail Manager and Cluster Manager.
+Provides ways to provisions jails but also share services and DNS across them.

 ## Example:
 public-docs.poirot